sloops77/eslint-plugin-better-mutation/readme.md

 MIT © [Andres Olave](https://github.com/sloops77)

-Thanks to [Jeroen Engels](https://github.com/jfmengels).
-Checkout https://github.com/jfmengels/eslint-plugin-fp for a real functional programming eslint
+Thanks to [Jeroen Engels](https://github.com/jfmengels) for providing the basis of this plugin.
+Checkout https://github.com/jfmengels/eslint-plugin-fp for a strict functional programming approach.